-- ETHNOCENTRISM links people to their society but can cause misunderstanding and conflict between societies. - CULTURAL RELATIVISM is increasingly important as people of the world come into more and more contact with each other.
+- Ethnocentrism links people to their society but can cause misunderstanding and conflict between societies. p.
+2-19 - Cultural relativism is increasingly important as people of the world come into more and more contact with each other. pp. 2-19-2-20